Nikola Tesla: Colorado Springs

 To further study the conductive nature of low-pressure air, Tesla set up an experimental station at high altitude in Colorado Springs during 1899.
-There he could safely operate much larger coils than in the cramped confines of his New York lab, and an associate had made an arrangement for the El Paso Power Company to supply alternating current free of charge.
+There he could safely operate much larger coils than in his New York lab, and the El Paso Electric Light Company supplied alternating current free of charge.
 To fund his experiments, he convinced John Jacob Astor IV to invest $100,000 ($ in today's dollars) to become a majority shareholder in the Nikola Tesla Company.
-Astor thought he was primarily investing in the new wireless lighting system.
-Instead, Tesla used the money to fund his Colorado Springs experiments.
 Upon his arrival, he told reporters that he planned to conduct wireless telegraphy experiments, transmitting signals from Pikes Peak to Paris.

-There, he conducted experiments with a large coil operating in the megavolts range, producing artificial lightning (and thunder) consisting of millions of volts and discharges of up to 135 ft in length, and, at one point, inadvertently burned out the generator in El Paso, causing a power outage.
+There, he experimented with a large coil operating in the megavolts range, producing artificial lightning (and thunder) consisting of millions of volts and discharges of up to 135 ft in length, and, at one point, inadvertently burned out the generator in El Paso, causing a power outage.
 The observations he made of the electronic noise of lightning strikes led him to (incorrectly) conclude that he could use the entire globe of the Earth to conduct electrical energy.

 During his time at his laboratory, Tesla observed unusual signals from his receiver which he speculated to be communications from another planet.
 He mentioned them in a letter to a reporter in December 1899 and to the Red Cross Society in December 1900.
 Reporters treated it as a sensational story and jumped to the conclusion Tesla was hearing signals from Mars.
 He expanded on the signals he heard in a 9 February 1901 Collier's Weekly article entitled "Talking With Planets", where he said it had not been immediately apparent to him that he was hearing "intelligently controlled signals" and that the signals could have come from Mars, Venus, or other planets.
-It has been hypothesized that he may have intercepted Guglielmo Marconi's European experiments in July 1899—Marconi may have transmitted the letter S (dot/dot/dot) in a naval demonstration, the same three impulses that Tesla hinted at hearing in Colorado—or signals from another experimenter in wireless transmission.

 Tesla had an agreement with the editor of The Century Magazine to produce an article on his findings.
 The magazine sent a photographer to Colorado to photograph the work being done there.
 The article, titled "The Problem of Increasing Human Energy", appeared in the June 1900 edition of the magazine.
-He explained the superiority of the wireless system he envisioned but the article was more of a lengthy philosophical treatise than an understandable scientific description of his work, illustrated with what were to become iconic images of Tesla and his Colorado Springs experiments.
+He explained the superiority of the wireless system he envisioned but the article was more of a lengthy philosophical treatise than an understandable scientific description of his work.